 Data integrity: no data loss during beta test.

 Satisfactory reliability, understanding that the equipment is in beta test and is not presented as production-ready.
-Criteria: based on Enron Net Works, LLC assessment.
+Criteria: based on Participant’s assessment.

 Satisfactory management and usability, understanding that the equipment is in beta test and is not presented as production-ready.
-Criteria: based on Enron Net Works, LLC assessment.
+Criteria: based on Particpant’s assessment.

 Satisfactory service and support, based on mutual agreements prior to start of the evaluation.
-Criteria: based on Enron Net Works, LLC assessment.
+Criteria: based on Particpant’s assessment.

 3PARdata will conduct or be present for all hands-on service during the beta period.

 For items (d), (e) and (f) above, prompt feedback will be provided to 3PARdata for any evaluations which would not be favorable to a purchase decision.
-3PARdata will be given an opportunity to remedy these issues during the beta test period and/or prior to GA.
+3PARdata will be given an opportunity to remedy these issues during the beta test period.
+Nothing in this Exhibit D shall be deemed a requirement by Participant to purchase all or any portion of the System Equipment or System Software from 3PARdata.

 Promotional Pricing of Commercial Release.
-In the event the System Equipment and System Software satisfies the Acceptance Criteria, and Partcipant wishes to purchase the System Equipment and System Software, 3PARdata agrees to upgrade the System Equipment and System Software to the generally available commerial release versions of such System Equipment and System Software.
-Such upgraded System Equipment and System Software may be purchased by Participant at the special “Beta” pricing set forth in Exhibit E, subject to 3PARdata’s standard terms and conditions.
-Purchase orders for up to four (4) additional units of 3PARdata equipment and software may be purchased by Participant at the same prices and under the same terms and conditions, provided that such purchase orders are submitted by Participant and accepted by 3PARdata within one hundred eighty (180) days after the expiration or termination date of this Agreement.
+In the event the System Equipment and System Software satisfies the Acceptance Criteria, and presuming Partcipant wishes to purchase the System Equipment and System Software, 3PARdata agrees to upgrade the System Equipment and System Software to the generally available commerial release versions of such System Equipment and System Software or, if the versions of the System Equipment and System Software are not currently available for commercial release, to make such versions available for general commercial release.
+Such upgraded System Equipment and System Software may be purchased by Participant at the special “Beta” pricing set forth in Exhibit E, subject to 3PARdata’s standard terms and conditions, which shall be acceptable to Particpant.
+Purchase orders for up to four (4) additional units of 3PARdata equipment and software may be purchased by Participant at the same prices and under the same terms and conditions, provided that such purchase orders are submitted by Participant and accepted by 3PARdata within one hundred eighty (180) days after the date of the initial purchase of the System Equpment and/or System Software by Participant.

 3. Marketing Activities.
 In the event the System Equipment and System Software satisfies the Acceptance Criteria, Participant agrees after the expiration or termination of this Agreement that 3PARdata may submit any proposed reference, industry analyst, press releases, quotations, success stories and/or video, print or any other presentations involving Participant or the use of Participant’s name and/or logo to Participant for review and approval prior to the use of such materials by 3PARdata.
 Participant’s designated marketing contact specified below will cooperate with 3PARdata’s marketing contact to coordinate any such review; however, approval for the use of the above-referenced marketing materials and/or activities shall be at the sole discretion of Participant and, if granted, approval shall be provided in written form to 3PARdata.